 Maintaining gutters is a very important job, and one which many of us can often neglect.
 Gutters often suffer from being out of sight, and therefore out of mind.
 However, this attitude can lead to all kinds of problems on the roof of your home.

 But what causes damaged gutters?
-There are a number of possible reasons that the guttering on your roof may become blocked or damaged.
+Whether it’s your house, or conservatory gutters in question, there are a number of possible reasons that the guttering may become blocked or damaged.
 The primary reason is usually debris accumulation.
 This is where matter builds up in your gutters over months and years.
-This debris can decompose, and cause gutter clogs as it transforms into a solid sheet of rotten matter.
+This debris can decompose, and cause gutter clogs as it transforms into a solid sheet of rotten matter, leading to overflowing gutters.

 Blockages & Water Damage

 This debris can lead to further issues, as it can dry out and be a fire risk.
-Blockages in the guttering also causes water to spill out.
-This in turn leads to an increased risk of damage to your walls and roof.
+Blockages will ultimately lead to overflowing gutters which can increase the risk of damage to your walls and roof.
 Obviously, the best way of ensuring that debris do not gather is to check your guttering as often as practicable, and to make sure that all debris is removed as soon as possible.

 Cracking, Breaks & Physical Damage